cms-DQM/dqmgui_frontend/readme.md

 28. Chnage workspaces according mode
 29. Styles file import
 30. Ovelay plots with different names, but having same runs and dataset.
+31. There is some plots, where api returns error 500 and root adds warning (*adc_per_OnloineBlock_PXForward*)
+32. When plot is not uploaded GUI doesn't try to upload it again
+33. Not to make a new req, when old is not finished yet.
+34. Event numbers: check pricessedEvents and iEvent
 ---